leancamp/organisers-guide/Organisers Guide.md

 We want everyone to learn something immediately useful and applicable at Leancamp.

 The magic of Leancamp happens at the beginning of the day, when the community bubbles up and loads of people offer to run sessions.
-There has never been a Leancamp where the session board wasn't overfilled, with sessions popping into the break and meal-times!
+There has never been a Leancamp where the session board wasn't full - though when we start, there are lulls.)

 Like most magic tricks, there's a certain preparation underlying it.

 We seed (eg. preplan) around 30% of the available sessions.
-This gets the momentum going for others to propose sessions and also allows us to make sure the event is good.
+We don't announce this though - it's more a personal connection with a few of the seed speakers, asking them to be prepared to step up first.
+This gets the momentum going for others to propose sessions while also making sure the event is good.

 We ask everyone who bought a ticket what they want to learn on the ticket purchase page in Eventbrite.
 Also add the Ambassadors suggestions to this.
 Now we have an idea of what sessions we need to seed even though they appear to be regular sessions in the open space planning.